prahladyeri/prahladyeri.github.io/_posts/2015-12-21-rockstar-java-series-use-default-methods-and-be-a-better-coder.md

         }
     }

-Now imagine that you have created lots of classes for all Acme products in this manner including `Television`{.highlighter-rouge}, `Refregerator`{.highlighter-rouge}, `Keyboard`{.highlighter-rouge}, etc.
+Now imagine that you have created lots of classes for all Acme products in this manner including `Television`, `Refregerator`, `Keyboard`, etc.

-Now, you are just 10 days from releasing the final version of your mind-blowing Product Management System when suddenly your boss tells you that you also need a `Rating`{.highlighter-rouge}, but only for some products.
+Now, you are just 10 days from releasing the final version of your mind-blowing Product Management System when suddenly your boss tells you that you also need a `Rating`, but only for some products.
 Naturally, you being a techie who just sips coffee in front of the computer screen the whole day just didn’t realize how the end customers might interact with your system.
-So, how will you add `Rating`{.highlighter-rouge} to the system now?
+So, how will you add `Rating` to the system now?

-The classic approach in Java is to just add a `Rating`{.highlighter-rouge} property to each and every individual product class of yours that needs a `Rating`{.highlighter-rouge}:
+The classic approach in Java is to just add a `Rating` property to each and every individual product class of yours that needs a `Rating`:

 	//Laptop.java
 	class Laptop